Jdewbury/Jdewbury/README.md

-# Hello!
+# 👋 Hello!
 My name is Jarett Dewbury

 <img src="Weblogo.png" height=75px>

-👋 Hello!

-🧬 My name is Jarett Dewbury and I am a **Biomedical Engineering** undergraduate at the University of Waterloo.
+🧬 I am a **Biomedical Engineering** undergraduate at the University of Waterloo.
 I am currently exploring a variety of topics ranging from brain-machine interfaces, deep learning, machine learning, artificial intelligence, neural engineering, signal processing, software engineering, and research exploring the intersection of these fields with medical applications!

 🧠 Outside of academia, my passions focus around ice hockey, bike rides, and all things food.